Install Hotjar heatmaps, recordings & polls on catalogs with Google Tag Manager

-We've already published an article in which we teach you how to set up Google Tag Manager (GTM) in your account.
-Before you move on to the actual tutorial, you should know that this feature is included in the Enterprise and Elite plans.
+We've already published an article where we teach you how to set up Google Tag Manager (GTM) in your account.
+Before moving on to the actual tutorial, you should know that this feature is included in the Enterprise plan.

 Once you complete those initial steps, you need to log in to your Hotjar account.
 If you don't have an account yet, you should sign up for one (it's free).